marceloamancio/front/cloud/pubsub/README.md

 * More modularized, rubust and secure software components
 * Improve code quality
 * Have a better view of the information flow.
+* Allow real-time communication as it messages subscribers instanteneously.
+Ideal choice for near real-time communication.
+* Not dependent on programming language.
+Allow different languages to communicate.
+Easy integration with external systems.
+* Easir to test.
+Test by module.

+# Disavantages
+* Bring complexity to smallr systems
+* Not good for audio or video.

+# Applications
+* IoT: Publish sensor information which will be notified to the user.
+*